Ever imagined living on campus with a walking disability? I hadn’t.

 The 2014 campus accessibility review also revealed that although most buildings match the applicable standard for the 1991 ADA standard, none meet the newer 2010 ADA standard.

-I understand the costs and difficulties of renovating active buildings to meet ADA compliance, but there is always need for handicap accessibility and it should be more of a focus for Lafayette College than it currently is.
+I understand the costs and difficulties of renovating active buildings to meet ADA compliance, but there is always a need for handicap accessibility and it should be more of a focus for Lafayette College than it currently is.
 Although a minority of students are afflicted by this difficulty, a walking disability should not affect one’s ability to get to class on time.